iterative/dvc.org/content/docs/user-guide/setup-google-drive-remote.md

-# Setup a Google Drive DVC Remote
+# Setup Google Drive as DVC Remote Storage

-In this guide we explain the existing ways to setup Google Drive [remote storage](/doc/command-reference/remote) for your <abbr>DVC projects</abbr>, along with the different benefits each one brings.
+In this guide we explain the existing ways to setup Google Drive as [remote storage](/doc/command-reference/remote) for your <abbr>DVC projects</abbr>, along with the different benefits each one brings.